 On June 14, 2017, President Trump signed into law the Follow the Rules Act, an important extension of the Whistleblower Protection Act (WPA).

-What protections does the Follow the Rules Act add?
+Background of the Follow the Rules Act

 In introducing the bill last year, Congressman Sean Duffy (R-WI) gave the following example:

 Congress directed the President to promulgate rules and regulations regarding sanctions against North Korea.
 Without the Follow the Rules Act, employees who refused to follow orders to violate North Korea sanctions would have no whistleblower protections.

 Representative Gerry Connolly (D-VA) said, “[W]e need to do all we can to ensure that federal employees are allowed to perform their jobs free from political pressure to violate laws, rules, and regulations.”

 If your employer took an adverse personnel action against you for complaining about illegal or improper activity, contact Alan Lescht and Associates today.
 We offer results-driven legal services to federal employees around the world.